wu-jiahua/wu-jiahua.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-Jiahua Wu is an Associate Professor of Operations at Imperial College Business School.
-He received his Ph.D. in Operations Management from Rotman School of Management, University of Toronto.
-He also holds a Master in Electrical and Computer Engineering from University of Toronto, and a Bachelor in Electronic Engineering from Tsinghua University.
-Jiahua's research interests include sharing economy, revenue management and pricing, and supply chain management.
+Hi!
+I am an Associate Professor of Operations at [Imperial College Business School](https://www.imperial.ac.uk/business-school/).
+I received a Ph.D. in Operations Management from [Rotman School of Management](https://www.rotman.utoronto.ca/), University of Toronto.
+I also hold a Master in [Electrical and Computer Engineering](https://www.ece.utoronto.ca/) from University of Toronto, and a Bachelor in [Electronic Engineering](https://www.ee.tsinghua.edu.cn/en/) from Tsinghua University.

+My research interests include sharing economy, revenue management and pricing, and supply chain management.